gbdev/gb-asm-tutorial/src/cheatsheet.md

 **Initiating Save Data**

 > **NOTE:** by default, save data for your game may or may not exist.
+When the save data does not exist, the value of the bytes dedicated for saving will be random.
 You can dedicate a couple bytes towards creating a pseduo-checksum.
 When these bytes have a **very specific** value, you can be somewhat sure the save data has been initialized.

 ```rgbasm, linenos
 SECTION "SaveVariables", SRAM